 Your Car is Not a Lost Cause

 It's worth noting that just because your car was totaled by insurance, doesn’t mean it’s beyond repair.
-You insurance provider just believes it’s not worth doing so.
+Your insurance provider believes it’s not worth doing so.
 Insurance companies are trying to make money after all.

 You Can Challenge Your Insurance Provider's Valuation of Your Vehicle